 But that’s not where the adverse impacts of alcohol abuse on student life end.

-Drinking gives you a nasty psychological hangover that lasts longer then the physical hangover – one that can’t be fixed with a handful of paracetamol and a bag of hot chips.
+Drinking gives you a nasty psychological hangover that lasts longer then the physical hangover – one that can’t be fixed with a handful of paracetamol and hot chips.
 “When you are drinking, you’re constantly flooding your brain with extra dopamine, so your brain stops producing it,” explains Michelle.
 Dopamine is like a thoughtful little present your brain gives itself for doing good things.
-That’s why it feels so good to hand that assignment in or finish that super hard level of Candy Crush.
+That’s why it feels so good to hand that assignment in or finish that super hard level of or win a game of sport.
 Without it, you’re more susceptible to depression, fatigue, mood swings, and your ability to stay motivated, handle stress and concentrate goes out the window.
 It takes a while for the brain to reset and start producing dopamine again, so, if you’re drinking regularly to feel better, welcome to a Vicious Cycle.
 Lack of motivation caused by consistent heavy drinking can double down on the already ever-present threat of procrastination, making it almost impossible for you to perform.

 Alcohol also affects your sleep, and lack of sleep is a sure fire way route to becoming an unhinged hot mess.
 Michelle points out that “while we may feel that a few drinks can help us relax – and a few more might make it easier to crash – the depth and quality of your sleep suffer.”
 You may feel like those cheeky night-time drinks are helping you make friends with your pillow, but you’re not actually getting any recuperative sleep while you’re drooling on it.